pjakobsen/tennis-docs/sandbox/forehand.md

 How do i prepare for shoulder rotation while moving and running.
 Seeing the ball early enough to get in position to twist and rotate, that is the game within the game.

-The most important fundamental :   Screw and unscrew the foot The most important fundamental :   Screw and unscrew the foot
+The most important fundamental :   Screw and unscrew the foot.

 Lean into it: Fall Orlean into the shot at the 45° angle don't arch back as I hit the ball Even try this azide screwing one leg finish in one leg